brandonRivera03/C--/README.md

 Added and & or operators, function as normal bool operators.

+I was trying to add an increment operator, so you could call Increment ('variable) by (10) or something, but it wasn't working.
+Maybe someone else can try that.

 ------------------------------------------------
 Make it more easier for a programmer to type/ program Adding "Syntactic sugar"